SMF-Arcade/SMF-Project-Tools/readme.txt

 It's primarily for software but it can be also used for other purposes.

 [color=blue][b][size=12pt]SMF Versions supported[/size][/b][/color]
-This version supports only SMF 2.0 RC2.
+This version supports only SMF 2.0 RC4.
-It might work on future releases such as SMF 2.0 RC3 but it's not guarantaneed.
+It might work on future releases such as SMF 2.0 Final but it's not guarantaneed.

 [color=blue][b][size=12pt]Features[/size][/b][/color]
 [list]